Sugandha Garg: Career

 Garg has worked in television and hosted several shows and has been linked to many television personalities.
 She first hosted the show Haath Se Haath Mila for BBC when she was 18.
-She later hosted the shows Whats with Indian men along with Indrani Dasgupta and It happens only in India on Fox Traveller.
+She later hosted the shows Whats with Indian men along with Indrani Dasgupta and Season 2 of It happens only in India on Fox Traveller.
 She has also performed in theatre plays I Have Gone Marking and Sometimes.
 She performed the Assamese song "Tokari" with Papon in Coke Studio @ MTV, Season 2.

+She played the role of lead Sushmita Sen's characters best friend in Aarya (TV series) as Hina Khan.
+She is also Sangram's love interest in the series and Jeet's mother.

 Personal life

 Garg graduated from Maitreyi College, Delhi University.
 Garg married Raghu Ram, a television producer and MTV Reality Show Host in 2006.
-They have been officially divorced as on 30 Jan 2018.
+They have been officially divorced as on 30 January 2018.